jijijiefang/jijijiefang.github.io/_posts/多线程/2019-11-19-24丨JUC-Semaphore（信号量）.md

 >A counting semaphore.
 Conceptually, a semaphore maintains a set of permits.
 Each {@link #acquire} blocks if necessary until a permit is available, and then takes it.
-Each {@link #release} adds a permit, potentially releasing a blocking acquirer.</br>
+Each {@link #release} adds a permit, potentially releasing a blocking acquirer.<br>
 However, no actual permit objects are used; the {@code Semaphore} just keeps a count of the number available and acts accordingly